-An only child born to Ray and Kathy Hawrysh, Cassie was raised in the Brandon, Manitoba.
+An only child born to Ray and Kathy Hawrysh, Cassie was raised in Brandon, Manitoba.
 A French immersion student from K-12, Cassie went on to graduate with distinction from the University of Regina - School of Journalism in 2007 with her BA in Journalism

-A spur of the moment move to Calgary in 2009 launched her skeleton career and Cassie spent the first few months convincing herself that sliding head-first at 140km/h wasn’t a crazy idea.
+A spur of the moment move to Calgary in 2009 launched her Skeleton career and Cassie spent the first few months convincing herself that sliding head-first at 140km/h wasn’t a crazy idea.
 As it turns out, it was a little crazy – but she loved it and somehow, it felt entirely natural.